Candace Owens: Anti-black racism and Black Lives Matter

 During her April 2019 testimony before the U.S. House Judiciary Committee on the rise of hate crimes and white supremacists in the United States, Owens made the claim that the Southern strategy employed by the Republican Party to increase political support among white voters in the South by appealing to racism against African Americans was a "myth" that "never happened".
 This was disputed by several historians who said that the existence of the Southern strategy was well documented in contemporaneous sources dating back to the Civil Rights era, with historian Kevin M. Kruse, who writes critically about modern conservatism, calling Owens' statement "utter nonsense".
 In June 2019, Owens said that African Americans had it better in the first 100 years after the abolition of slavery in the United States than they have since, and that socialism was at fault.

-In June 2020, Owens claimed that George Soros paid people to protest the murder of George Floyd.
+In June 2020, Owens claimed that George Soros paid people to protest the murder of George Floyd, later claiming on Tucker Carlson's show Tucker Carlson Tonight that he did so to "destabilize" America, which the Anti-Defamation League said featured a common antisemitic trope.
 Shortly afterwards, she argued that George Floyd "was not a good person.
 I don't care who wants to spin that."
 She said: "The fact that he has been held up as a martyr sickens me."
 Then-President Trump retweeted Owens' remarks about Floyd.
 In a Facebook video that garnered nearly 100 million views, Owens called Floyd a "horrible human being", citing his criminal record, and called racial biases among police a "fake narrative".
 On April 20, 2021, Owens claimed that the trial of Derek Chauvin, the former police officer who was convicted of murdering Floyd, was "mob justice".
 She added: "This was not a fair trial.
 No person can say this was a fair trial."